ls1intum/LEARN-Hub/README.md

 # Setup environment and dependencies
 make setup
 make db-setup
-make restore  # Load initial data
+make db-mock  # Populate with mock data (or use: make db-dataset)

 # Run locally (development mode)
 make dev      # Starts server on port 5001 and client on port 3001